candacemonster/journal-for-wellbeing/_posts/2025-06-30-prompt-whats-still-here.md

 ---

+### Why This Matters

+Studies in gratitude and post-traumatic growth (see Dr. Robert Emmons and Dr. Sonja Lyubomirsky) show that focusing on what endures and nourishes—instead of just what’s missing—grounds us and supports resilience.
+This kind of “continuity journaling” can help us feel less fragmented and more anchored, especially through transitions or losses.

+---

 ### Prompt: *What’s still here?*

 Let the question expand gently:

 - Who or what do I return to without forcing it?
 - What continues to nourish me in small, background ways?
 - Which parts of me faded but never disappeared?
 - What has anchored me through change?

 Write a list—no need to explain or organize.
 Include names, objects, sensations, routines.
-Let the simple act of inventory be enough.
+Let the simple act of making an inventory be enough.

 If judgment shows up (“this isn’t deep enough”), breathe.
-Add one more ordinary thing: a chipped mug, a patch of sun, the dog who always waits.
-Healing often hides in the consistent.
+Add one more ordinary thing: a chipped mug, a patch of sun, the dog who always waits. *Healing often hides in the consistent.*

 This is a practice in locating continuity.
 What remains might be what matters most.